-Several Scholarship opportunities are available to Rush Occupational Therapy students.\ Scholarships are awarded by the OT department scholarship committee and allocated through the Rush University Office of Student Financial Aid.
-Students who would like to be considered for scholarship funds MUST complete the FASFA application and all required Rush University Office of Student Financial Aid paperwork.
+Several Scholarship opportunities are available to RUSH Occupational Therapy students.
+Scholarships are awarded by the OT department scholarship committee and allocated through the RUSH University Office of Student Financial Aid.
+All students with a verified OTCAS application are considered for all first-year scholarships.
+No additional scholarship application exists outside of OTCAS.

-Diversity Scholarships:
+Merit Scholarships: